My latest Starhawk tale based on my science fiction book series The Starhawk Chronicles

 “I don’t like this, Thom,” he said, his whisper seemed as loud as a shout in the cramped confines.
-As he spoke, he could see his breath in the cool, dank air.
+As he spoke, his breath misted in the cool, dank air.
 “This just feels wrong.”

 “Every time we go into a place like this, it feels wrong to you,” Thom Forster replied.
-Even though he stood only a few steps away, all K’Tran could see was a dark silhouette.
+Even though he stood only a few steps away, all K’Tran saw was a dark silhouette.
 “I’m starting to think you’re paranoid.”